-Whilst I more or less decided not to do any more riding in Europe circumstances changed and I unexpectedly found myself flying to Spain for a couple of weeks.
+Slightly unexpectedly, I found myself in Spain for a couple of weeks.
 I dusted off my plans I once had for riding Andalucía.
-Spain had been one of the places on my bucket (ride) list so I was happy about the opportunity to ride there.
+Spain has been one of the places on my bucket (ride) list so I was happy about the opportunity to be here.

 The film festival was on and the red carpet laid out for the Spanish celebrities in town.

-At the top the weather cleared a bit and I was riding towards El Chorro in some scenic rocky mountainous areas.
+I am riding then towards El Chorro in some scenic rocky mountainous areas.

 This is the pretty town of Mijas.